-- Relation to the Street: Where employed, walls must make a strong edge with the street scape.
-Building Walls along the front or rear property lines must lay within the Build-To-Zone as specified in the Residential Development Guideline. - Surface: Planar, flat with visual expression of natural quarried stone, cast stone, brick, or cut stone surrounds at openings.
+- Relation to the Street: Where employed, all building façades shall make a strong edge with the streetscape in order to define and to support the public realm and the semi-public realm to the satisfaction of the Town Manager or their designee.
+Building Walls along the front or rear property lines shall lay within the Build-To-Zone as specified in the Residential Development Guidelines. - Surface: Planar, flat with visual expression of natural quarried stone, cast stone, brick, or cut stone surrounds at openings.

-- Openings: All wall openings shall have full natural quarried stone, cast stone, brick, or cut stone returns at openings.
-In stucco walls, stucco returns are acceptable. - Decorative Applications: The incorporation of decorative natural stone shelves, niches and carvings into the wall facade is highly encouraged. - Corners: When using stone, wall corners must be laid so that the vertical courses interlock (Toothing), thereby showing the full dimension of the stones used. - Prohibitions: Stacked joints at inside corners, outside corners, and intersection with wall openings
+- Openings: All building façade openings shall have full natural quarried stone, cast stone, brick, or cut stone returns at openings.
+In stucco walls, stucco returns are acceptable. - Decorative Applications: The incorporation of decorative natural stone shelves, niches and carvings into the building facade is permitted and recommended. - Corners: When using stone, wall corners shall be laid so that the vertical courses interlock (Toothing), thereby showing the full dimension of the stones used. - Prohibitions: Stacked joints at inside corners, outside corners, and intersection with wall openings.